-- If any business was conducted on the property, include:
+- Details of any business conducted on the property.

-- If any income was derived from the property at any time before it became your residence, please provide details.
+- Details of any income derived from the property before it became your residence.

 We may contact you if we need additional information.
 We will write and tell you or your authorised representative the outcome of your refund application.